 What To Do With Old Pool Filter Sand

 Old pool filter sand is actually a bit dangerous.
-Not only is it filled with the impurities it filtered out of your pool water, but it is potentially quite dangerous to inhale.
+Not only is it filled with the impurities it filters out of your pool water, but it is potentially quite dangerous to inhale.
 So, don’t be tempted to use it for toys or litter boxes.
 It is also too fine to be used in concrete mixes.

 Where to Find Sand For Your Sand Filter And What Kind to Buy